Obitrim/BMI-calculator/README.md

 # BMI-calculator
-This calculator helps to calculate one's body mass index using a person's weight in kg and height in m
+This calculator helps to calculate one's body mass index using a person's weight in kg and height in m.

+Initial stage of development.